LeonSering/NashFlowComputation/README.md

    sudo apt install ./Downloads/SCIPOptSuite-8.1.0-Linux-ubuntu.deb
    ```

-6. Go into the NashFlowComputation directory with
+6. Go into the NashFlowComputation directory with:

    ```bash
    cd NashFlowComputation
    ```

-  and open the GUI with:
+7. Open the GUI with:

    ```bash
    python3 mainControl.py